EffiSciencesResearch/hackathon42/README.md

 #### 08_mnist_sum_noise_level (1pts)

-We use the level of the gaussian noise as the simplicity biais.
+We use the level of the gaussian noise as the simplicity bias.

-### Mysterious datasets (5pts/mysterious dataset)
+### Mysterious datasets (3pts/mysterious dataset)

-In addition to the previous datasets, we add 3 datasets (12, 13, 14) that can be processed independently, and independently with the rest of the hackathon.
+In addition to the previous datasets, we add 3 datasets (12, 13, 14) that can be processed independently with the rest of the hackathon.

 These exercises are highly valued.